tjgore/tj-portfolio/content/articles/a-data-fetching-nextjs-site-built-with-tailwind.md

 Next is to create the project layout.

-There are few ways to create the layout.
+There are a few ways to create the layout.
 For now, I will just demonstrate one.

 ```bash
 touch components/Layout.js components/Nav.js components/Footer.js